The what: what is workplace wellbeing?

 Survey your teams to find out what’s working

-These initiatives are for your employees so it’s vital that you find out if they are actually working for your team.
+These initiatives are for your employees so it’s vital that you find out if they are actually working for your overall team wellbeing.
 Otherwise, you’ll simply be wasting your time and energy.

 Collect feedback from your employees to find how they are feeling and what else they’d like to see happening in the workplace.
 This will make it easier for you to make effective decisions and focus on the areas most important to your people.